We are open for safe in-person care.

-Angiotensin II receptor blockers help relax your blood vessels, which lowers your blood pressure and makes it easier for your heart to pump blood.
+Angiotensin II receptor blockers (ARBs) help relax your blood vessels, which lowers your blood pressure and makes it easier for your heart to pump blood.

-Angiotensin II is a natural substance in your body that affects your cardiovascular system in many ways, such as by narrowing your blood vessels.
+Angiotensin is a chemical in your body that affects your cardiovascular system in various ways, including narrowing your blood vessels.
 This narrowing can increase your blood pressure and force your heart to work harder.
-Angiotensin II also starts the release of a hormone that increases the amount of sodium and water in your body, which can lead to increased blood pressure.
-Angiotensin II can also thicken and stiffen the walls of your blood vessels and heart.

 Angiotensin II receptor blockers block the action of angiotensin II.
 As a result, the medication allows your veins and arteries to widen (dilate).

 Examples of angiotensin II receptor blockers include: